AvinashKharche/florid-paints/README.md

 The project follows these guidelines for asset organization:

 - **src/assets/**: For assets that are:
-  - Imported directly into components using `import`
+  - Imported directly into components
-  - Need webpack processing and optimization
+  - Need webpack processing
-  - Small in size (< 1MB)
+  - Component-specific images
+  - UI elements and icons
   - Examples:
-    - UI images (< 100KB)
-    - SVG icons
-    - Small component assets
-    - Frequently reused images

-- **public/**: For:
-  - Required web files (index.html, favicon.ico, manifest.json)
-  - Large media files (> 1MB)
-    - Videos
-    - High-resolution images
+    - Service images
-    - Background videos
+    - Testimonial photos
-  - Files that need direct URL access
-  - Assets that don't need processing
-  - Files referenced using absolute paths

-### Size Guidelines

-- **Small Assets (src/assets/)**: < 1MB
-  - UI elements: < 100KB
+    - UI icons
-  - Icons and logos: < 50KB
-  - Thumbnail images: < 200KB

-- **Large Assets (public/)**: > 1MB
-  - Videos: > 1MB
-  - High-resolution images: > 1MB
-  - Background media: > 1MB
+    - Brand logos

 ## Getting Started